-Happiness and engagement at work is essential for high productivity, good morale and strong motivation levels.
+Happiness and engagement at work are essential for high productivity, good morale, and strong motivation levels.
 Businesses can put certain strategies in place to promote this, but on a day-to-day level, an employee’s behavior and interaction with their fellow colleagues can be hugely influential in creating a positive working atmosphere.

 In a busy workplace, a simple piece of encouragement or praise can be forgotten, but it could have a huge impact.
 Here are seven sentiments that some workplaces are severely lacking.
 Think about how you interact with your team and whether these few phrases could crop up a little more often in your company’s vocabulary.